Supriyasus/Vesper/README.md

-# Vesper – AI Agent Platform
+# Vesper – AI-Powered Research & Writing Toolkit

 ## Overview
 Vesper is an AI-powered platform designed for researchers, students, and creators to refine, humanize, and interact with content and code.
 It supports tasks like PDF summarization, code debugging, text generation, and literature review — all via a clean, React-based interface backed by FastAPI.